peterdongan/UndoService/README.md

 ### Checklist
 If you run into problems, check the following:

-* Invoke RecordState() after making changes, rather than before.
+* Make sure you invoke RecordState() after making changes, not before.
-* Don't invoke RecordState() in the delegate method that sets the state.
-Otherwise Redo() will add an extra state.
-(For example, don't call RecordState() a property's set accessor, and then use that set accessor in the SetData delegate method.)
+* Make sure you don't invoke RecordState() in the delegate method that sets the state.
+Otherwise it will be invoked during a Redo() operation and extra states will be added incorrectly.

 If you run into problems that aren't resolved by the above, please [raise an issue](https://github.com/peterdongan/UndoService/issues/new/choose) or send an email.